wp-plugins/indieweb-post-kinds/readme.txt

 Post Kinds implements [kinds of posts](http://indiewebcamp.com/post_kinds).

 Post Kinds makes it clear when your post is a reply or a like of someone else's post.
-It can also distinguish notes, articles and photos in a manner similar to post formats..
+It can also distinguish notes, articles and photos in a manner similar to [post formats](http://codex.wordpress.org/Post_Formats).

+== Screenshots ==

+1. Here is an example of what a like looks like
+2. Here is a reply to a Youtube video

 == Frequently Asked Questions ==